Bookkeeper Resume Examples and Templates for 2023

 • Reconcile and balance all accounts

-• Check figures on legal documents for accuracy, and make any corrections needed
+• Check figures on legal documents for accuracy and make any corrections needed

 • Enter client data and fees on accounting software

-3. Include relevant education and certifications
+3. Include education and certifications relevant to bookkeeper

 Establish your credibility and demonstrate your commitment to professional development by including your relevant academic background.
-Employers want to see that you’ve acquired a strong foundation in accounting principles, financial management, and bookkeeping practices.
+Employers want to see you’ve acquired a strong foundation in accounting principles, financial management, and bookkeeping practices.
 Starting with your highest level of education, list the degree name, institution, location, and completion date.

 Certifications are particularly valuable in bookkeeping as they validate your expertise and specialization.
 Include credentials such as Certified Bookkeeper (CB), QuickBooks Certified ProAdvisor, or Certified Public Bookkeeper (CPB).
 List these in a separate section formatted similarly, providing the certificate title, issuing organization, and date received.